isomerpages/moe-kranjipri/_our-curriculum/Departments/Music.md

 Our school has a structured whole-school approach to music learning through a 6-year progressive programme.
 The programme sets out to achieve the following objectives, where students are able to:

-*   Contribute to the arts through various musical forms (active participation)
+*   Contribute to the arts through various musical forms (active participation)&nbsp;
 *   Interpret music in his or her own style and to create movements and melodies (critical thinking)
 *   Appreciate culture differences and embrace diversity (appreciation of diverse culture)